Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

     - This includes all substantive questions, as well as items that are necessary for linking purposes (e.g., participant identifiers, rater ids for inter-rater reliability)
     - This does not include any variables from your data dictionary that will be derived (e.g., sum scores) or any grouping variables that will be added in during the data cleaning phase (e.g., treatment, cohort)
 1. Name all of your items the correct variable name from your data dictionary [@uk_data_service_quality_2023]
-    - For example, instead of using the platform default name of "Q2", rename the item to "tch_years"
+    - For example, instead of using the platform default name of `Q2`, rename the item to `tch_years`
-    - As we mentioned in Chapter \@ref(style), it's also best to not concatenate a time component to your variable names if your project is longitudinal.
+    - As mentioned in Section \@ref(style-varname), it's also best to not concatenate a time component to your variable names if your project is longitudinal.
 Doing so makes it difficult to reuse your instrument for other time periods, creating additional work for you or your team.
 1. Code all values as they are in your data dictionary
-    - For example, 1 = "strongly agree", 2 = "agree", 3 = "disagree", 4 = "strongly disagree"
+    - For example, "strongly agree" = 1, "agree" = 2, "disagree" = 3, "strongly disagree" = 4
     - Many times tools assign a default value to your response options and these values may not align with what you've designated in your data dictionary
     - As you edit your survey, continue to check that your coded values did not change due to reordering, removal, or addition of new response options
 1. Use data validation to reduce errors and missing data [@uk_data_service_quality_2023]
     - Content validation for open-text boxes
       - Restrict entry to the type assigned in your data dictionary (e.g., numeric)
-      - Restrict entry to the format assigned in your data dictionary (e.g., YYYY-MM-DD)
+      - Restrict entry to the format assigned in your data dictionary (e.g., *YYYY-MM-DD*)
-      - Restrict ranges based on allowable ranges in your data dictionary (e.g., 1-50)
+      - Restrict ranges based on allowable ranges in your data dictionary (e.g., *1-50*)
-          - This could even include validating against previous responses (e.g., if SchoolA was selected in a previous question, grade level should be between 6-8, if SchoolB was selected, grade level should be between 7-8)
+          - This could even include validating against previous responses (e.g., if "SchoolA" was selected in a previous question, grade level should be between *6-8*, if "SchoolB" was selected, grade level should be between *7-8*)
     - Response validation
       - Consider the use of forced-response and request-response options to reduce missing data
         - Forced-response options do not allow participants to move forward without completing an item.
 Request-response options notify a respondent if they skip a question and ask if they still would like to move forward without responding